careerbuilder/DataScienceAPIDocumentation/LikelihoodToRespond.md

 **Pagination**<br />

-Generic and Carotene-specific threshold queries may occasionally yield large numbers of results.
-For these request types, a response from the service will contain a maximum of 1000 results.
-The service offers pagination controls to allow users to explore result sets beyond this limit, where one sequence of 1000 results is considered one "page."
+Generic and Carotene-specific threshold queries will occasionally yield large numbers of results.
+A single service response will contain a maximum of 1000 results.
+Pagination controls are available to traversal of large result sets.
+(Note that result sets are always sorted in descending order of the appropriate LTR score for the request type, and the result set for a specific query will remain consistent within a given upload day.)

+A single page is defined as 1000 results.
 The first page of results returned for a query is page 0; re-issuing the request with `page=1` will return results 1001 through 2000, and so on.
 The response will contain fields for `page` (indicating the current page), `total` (indicating the total size of the result set), and `page_size` (indicating the maximum number of results to be included in one page).

 A request specifying an out of bounds `page` value (such as `page=6` for a result set of size 3000) will return zero results.
 A request specifying `page` as anything other than a nonnegative integer will result in an HTTP 400 Bad Request error.

-The ordering of data returned by the service will be consistent within a given upload day.
-For example, consistency would not be guaranteed when comparing page 1 of results for a request made on Monday with page 2 of results for the same request made on Tuesday.

 Empty requests or invalid requests (such as those specifying both `email_address` and `ltr_threshold`, or specifying an `ltr_threshold` value that is not a decimal in the specified range) will result in an HTTP 400 Bad Request error.

 # Response Information

 The service returns a consistent JSON response structure for all requests, regardless of type.
+All error responses will be returned in accordance with CB API standards and with a descriptive HTTP 4xx or 5xx status code.
 All successful responses will return data in the following format:
 ```
 {
   "data": {